Quantitative theory of magnetic interactions in solids: Numerical examples of interatomic exchange

-In recent years a growing interest in studying magnetic $3d$ atoms on heavy-element surfaces is related with the enhanced SOC-influenced effects.
-This was demonstrated by a systematic comparison of relativistic exchange couplings calculated for Fe/Cu(001) and Fe/Au(001), which was done in Ref.~\onlinecite{udvardi2003first}.
+The second order approach is most appropriate for DM interactions that are used for spin wave spectra.
+The relativistic effects on the excitation spectra was demonstrated by a systematic comparison of relativistic exchange couplings calculated for Fe/Cu(001) and Fe/Au(001), in Ref.~\onlinecite{udvardi2003first}.
 The authors showed that strong SOC of Au-$5d$ states gives rise to substantially different magnon spectra for the in-plane and out-of-plane orientation of the magnetization.
 Currently, experimental efforts are concentrated on the studies of DM interaction in such systems~\cite{PhysRevLett.104.137203}).
-Indeed, DM interactions can be effectively enhanced on the surfaces of heavy elements due to combined effect of surface localization and substrate-derived large SOC.
+Indeed, DM interactions can be effectively enhanced on the surfaces of heavy elements due to the combined effect of narrow surface states and substrate induced, large SOC.
 By means of {\it explicit} calculations, it was shown that sizeable DM interaction exists between Fe atoms on a W(110) surface~\cite{PhysRevLett.102.207204}.
 The so obtained DM vectors are shown in Fig.~\ref{FeW110-DM}.
-Due to the symmetry of the system, the DM vectors are oriented strictly in plane of the surface, such that the z-component of the DM vector is zero.
+Due to the symmetry of the system, the DM vectors are oriented strictly in the plane of the surface, such that the z-component of the DM vector is zero.

 Moreover, in Ref.~\onlinecite{PhysRevLett.102.207204} these interactions were predicted to give rise to an asymmetry of the magnon dispersion, i.e. a preferred chirality, with an asymmetry energy defined as $\Delta E=E(\mathbf{q})- E(-\mathbf{q})$.
 This asymmetry was later confirmed experimentally, in Ref.~\onlinecite{PhysRevLett.104.137203}.
 The comparison between computed and measured asymmetry energy for the Fe/W(110) system, also shown in Fig.~\ref{chiral-asymmetry}, was done in Ref.~\onlinecite{PhysRevB.87.144401}.
 Without DM interaction, $\Delta E$ is strictly zero for all $q$-vectors.
 Thus, $\Delta E$ can be effectively used for quantifying DM couplings in this class of systems, partially due to high resolution of SPEELS-based experiments and partially due to the theory of evaluating the $D_{ij}$'s.
 In this respect, the relativistic interactions between transition metals deposited on Pt(111) have attracted particular attention~\cite{PhysRevB.80.014422,PhysRevB.94.214422,PhysRevB.97.134405,PhysRevB.99.214426}.